 Located at Argyle Secondary, Grades 11-12

-The Digital Media Academy (DMA) is scheduled for Day 1 Blocks 1 - 3, with an option of Block 4.
+The Digital Media Academy (DMA) is scheduled for Day 1 Blocks 1 - 3

 An enriched, hands-on experience that provides students a broad and useful range of skills and knowledge in digital arts, project management, and problem-solving.
 The Digital Media Academy (DMA) nurtures and evolves young people to develop the habits of mind to be inquisitive, creative, imaginative, innovative, and highly motivated in the creation of meaningful results.
 DMA incorporates Science, Technology, Engineering, Art and Mathematics (STEAM).
 One of the main goals is to prepare students for post-secondary training, as well as the many career opportunities in Digital Media, Science, Engineering and Technology.